There are 2 main factors to answer this question and put an end to this myth.

 Milligan continues to say, "if your stove is 10 years old or more, you should seriously think about replacing it.
 Stoves available on the market now release 90 per cent fewer emissions than open fires and 80 per cent fewer than the stoves of 10 years ago, he adds, meaning new owners get more heat for their money.

 Michael Gove, the Secretary of State for Environment says the new rules will "cut pollution and save lives", by helping reduce harmful emissions and improve the air we breathe.
 The Government are banning the sale of stoves that don't meet environmental standards, encouraging the sale of cleaner wood and asking those who own older, less green stoves to consider upgrading.
 The Government has also introduced a certification for stoves that meet green standards.
-These appliances, soon to be the only available in stores, are labelled with an "ecodesign" sticker and have improved air circulation that burns more cleanly.
+These appliances are now available in our store and are labelled with an "ecodesign" sticker and have improved air circulation that burns more cleanly.
 See a selection of these stoves here.

 Cheap stoves found on the internet without a showroom and poor quality fuel found on garage forecourts are all to be a thing of the past.